CodeEditApp/codeedit.app/data/blog/2025/07/new-packages-announcement.md

 As we build CodeEdit, a natively-built code editor for macOS, we want to share our work with the community.
 All of our work is open source, and we aim to build our components so they’re reusable, not just in our own app, but in your apps as well.
 Today we’re introducing two packages that we think will benefit the greater Swift and macOS development community!

-Recently @George reached out to us with interest in a few of our UI components to see if he could split them out into their own packages to be reused in his own project, Circuit Pro.
+Recently [George Tchelidze](https://x.com/x33025) reached out to us with interest in a few of our UI components to see if he could split them out into their own packages to be reused in his own project, Circuit Pro.
 We’re excited to say that after collaborating with George over the last few months he’s been able to create two packages based on existing components in CodeEdit that we’re both happy with.
 We’ve integrated both packages into CodeEdit already, replacing the old implementation with the same open source package you can use today.

 Let me introduce you to these two new packages.